Chart Color Schemes

 Goulburn features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 64.6% of all households, including 24.7% couples with children, 26.1% couples without children, and 12.8% single parent families.
-Non-family households comprise the remaining 35.4%, with lone person households at 32.7% and group households accounting for 2.8%.
-The median household size is 2.3 people, smaller than the Rest of NSW average of 2.4.
+Family households account for 64.6% of all households, including 24.7% couples with children, 26.1% couples without children, and 12.8% single parent families.
+Non-family households constitute the remaining 35.4%, with lone person households at 32.7% and group households making up 2.8%.
+The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households